wendyyh/cse15l-lab-reports/lab_report_5.md

   When I run my testing bash script `testing.sh` (in which I wrote only two commands: `javac` and `java` to compile files and run the java program) through command `$ bash testing.sh` in my terminal, I got output demonstrating 2/3 failures from the tester:
   ![bashfail](lab5_bashfail.png)
-  It seems like the symptom of my bug is the IndexOutOfBoundsException.
+  It seems like the symptom of my bug is the `IndexOutOfBoundsException`.

   **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**

   I am aiming to set up a java class that contains a method `reversed` to reverse an array list by creating a new array list.
 Below is a screenshot of my code:
   ![javawrong](lab5_javawrong.png)
   For my test case setup, I created a separate tester java file that contains several tests for the method `reversed`.
 The program passed the test case of inputing an empty array but failed to pass tests with non-empty array inputs.
 For the input array list `{1, 2, 3}`, my expected output would be `{3, 2, 1}`; for the input array list `{0, 2, 4, 6}`, my expected output would be `{6, 4, 2, 0}`.
-However, I am getting IndexOutOfBoundsException as what is mentioned above.
+However, I am getting `IndexOutOfBoundsException` as what is mentioned above.
 Could you please help me locate the bug?
 Thank you so much!

 ## Part 1.2: Debugging Scenario - TA's Responses
 - **Title**: RE: Unexpected output & need help in debugging
 - **Post content**:

   Hi, thanks for the detailed information provided.
 As for what I can see, I think you need to adjust the range for your For Loop.
-The logistic of copying the original array by iterating backward is correct, yet you should start from index 0 instead of index 1.
+The logistic of copying the original array by iterating backward through the input array is correct, yet you should start from index 0 instead of index 1.
+In Java, array lists always follow zero-based indexing.
+The index for the last element would be one less than the length of the array.
+An IndexOutOfBoundsException would be thrown to indicate that an index of an array is out of range (e.g. arr[3] for the array with a length of 3).
 That is, the range of your iteration should be from 0 to `arr.length-1` instead of 1 to `arr.length`.

   Also, there is another minor mistake I detect from the provided code file.
 In *line 8*, you should set elements in `newArray` to the corresponding one in the input `arr` instead of changing elements from the input `arr`.
 Make sure to fix this part as well.
-Keep in mind that with the range change in your For Loop, you might need to adjust the index used while updating `newArray` in *line 8*.
+Keep in mind that with the range change in your For Loop, you might need to adjust the index used while updating `newArray` in *line 8* to avoid `IndexOutOfBoundsException`.

   Let me know if you have any further question.
 Good luck on debugging!